The Andrew and Peggy Cherng Department of Medical Engineering offers the graduate program in Medical Engineering leading to the following degree:

 The admission to the program is very competitive.
 Every year, we receive a very large number of applications for graduate studies at Caltech, and we can admit only a limited number of applicants, with an acceptance rate typically less than 10%.
 We look for students with strong preparation in traditional engineering disciplines (including but not limited to electrical engineering, mechanical engineering, aerospace engineering, material science and engineering, and engineering/applied physics) with strong interest in medical applications.
 An outstanding four-year undergraduate program in mathematics and sciences could also serve as a suitable background.

-Admissions decisions are made by the MedE faculty, and are determined both by the research opportunities in the applicant’s area of interest, and the competitiveness of the applicant’s grades, class standing, GRE scores, previous research experiences, three letters of recommendation, and ability to pursue creative and independent research at the intersection of engineering and medical sciences.
-Personal interviews will be arranged whenever it is appropriate and necessary, and selected applicants will be invited for campus visit.
+Admissions decisions are made by the MedE faculty, and are determined both by the research opportunities in the applicant’s area of interest, and the competitiveness of the applicant’s grades, class standing, previous research experiences, three letters of recommendation, and ability to pursue creative and independent research at the intersection of engineering and medical sciences.
+The GRE scores will not be required or considered for admissions.
+Personal interviews will be arranged whenever it is appropriate and necessary.

 The application deadline is December 15.
 Please visit the Caltech Graduate Studies website for important dates, and further information about the admissions process.